mynodebtc/mynode_docs/docs/lightning/zeus.md

   </figure>
 </center>

-Open the QR Pairing page on myNode and scan the QR Code from the "REST Local IP" tab.
+Open the QR Pairing page on MyNode and scan the QR Code from the "REST Local IP" tab.

 <center>
   <figure>